tersesystems/echopraxia/README.md

 Conditions can be used either on the logger, on the statement, or against the predicate check.

-> **NOTE**: conditions are a great way to manage diagnostic logging in your application with more flexibility than global log levels can provide.
-Consider enabling setting your application logging to `DEBUG` i.e. `<logger name="your.application.package" level="DEBUG"/>` and using conditions to turn on and off debugging as needed.
+> **NOTE**: Conditions are a great way to manage diagnostic logging in your application with more flexibility than global log levels can provide.
+Consider enabling setting your application logging to `DEBUG` i.e. `<logger name="your.application.package" level="DEBUG"/>` and using [conditions to turn on and off debugging as needed](https://tersesystems.com/blog/2019/07/22/targeted-diagnostic-logging-in-production/).

 ### Logger